JoviMetzger/42Project-Minishell/README.md

 ```

 ## Testing
-You can find alot of tester form minishell, we used the 🔆 [MiniShell Tester](https://github.com/LucasKuhn/minishell_tester) 🔆 because it was the most easiest one to use.
+You can find alot of tester for minishell, we used the 🔆 [MiniShell Tester](https://github.com/LucasKuhn/minishell_tester) 🔆 because it was the most easiest one to use.
 The testers README file provides clear instructions on installation and usage.

 ## Resources
 - [42 Docs(MiniShell)](https://harm-smits.github.io/42docs/projects/minishell)